-The Shiba Inu is undeniably the most iconic and popular Japanese dog breed today.
-They’re bold, lively, attentive and alert small dogs.
-However, just how intelligent can these little dogs be?
+The Shiba Inu is, without doubt, the most iconic and popular Japanese dog breed today.
+Shibas are bold, lively, attentive and alert small dogs.
+And unlike most dogs, they’re a bit more aloof and cat-like.
+So it may leave you wondering, how intelligent can these dogs be?

 So, are Shiba Inus smart dogs?
-Shiba Inus are “average” intelligent dogs.
-For working & obedience intelligence, they’re ranked the 93rd smartest dog breed out of 138 qualified breeds.
-However, Shibas are intelligent in other ways.
-For instance, they excel in adaptive intelligence while retaining superb hunting instincts.
+Shiba Inus are “average” intelligent dogs when it comes to obedience & working intelligence.
+And according to canine psychologist, Stanley Coren, they’re ranked the 93rd smartest dog breed for this dimension of IQ.
+But Shibas are intelligent in other ways.
+For example, they’re cunning dogs that’ll learn quickly from their mistakes.
+Plus, their superb hunting instincts require a special type of intelligence.

-It doesn’t matter how bad they performed on intelligence tests.
+It doesn’t matter how bad they performed on Coren’s intelligence test.
 There’s no denying the cleverness of the Shiba Inu.
 That being said, why did the Shiba perform so “poorly” compared to other dogs?
+Read on to learn what actually makes the Shiba smart.

 RECOMMENDED: Top 100 Most Intelligent Dogs